rahulchajwa/PIV-Gravity-machine-on-oceans/README.md

  --
 2) PIV with micron sized beads suspended in the fluid

-These codes were used in a recent preprint: R. Chajwa et al. Hidden comet-tails of Marine snow Impede Ocean based Carbon Sequestration.
+These codes were used in a recent preprint: R. Chajwa et al. Hidden comet-tails of Marine snow Impede Ocean based Carbon Sequestration (2023) https://doi.org/10.48550/arXiv.2310.01982